 “That was day one of our friendship,” Gordon reflected.

 The years that followed saw the two attached at the hip throughout elementary and high school, and living together in Manhattan after college graduation.
 Even when Gordon relocated to Philadelphia for work, followed by a move to Yardley with her husband, she didn’t have to miss her friend for very long.
-Maura fell in love with someone from the City of Brotherly Love, and purchased a house one mile away from Gordon.
+Mauro fell in love with someone from the City of Brotherly Love, and purchased a house one mile away from Gordon.

 Approximately eight years ago, Gordon (now retired) began taking classes at the Prancing Peacock.
 After 32 years in a high-pressure sales/marketing position with McGraw Hill Publishers, she craved serenity and balance in her life.
-Gordon tirelessly worked to convince Maura, who currently holds a fast-paced job in broadcast marketing, to join her on the mat.
+Gordon tirelessly worked to convince Mauro, who currently holds a fast-paced job in broadcast marketing, to join her on the mat.

-“When it happened, I said, ‘I’ll do whatever you want, whatever you need,’” Maura said, adding how she began at the Prancing Peacock’s Yardley location.
+“When it happened, I said, ‘I’ll do whatever you want, whatever you need,’” Mauro said, adding how she began at the Prancing Peacock’s Yardley location.
 “So I started coming and immediately loved it.
 It’s a very unique place.
 Just cutting down the driveway, you feel like you have taken a two-hour drive into the country somewhere.
 When you get there, you just leave the outside world behind.”

 “I started to get pissed off because she’s incredible for a 57-year-old woman, how flexible she is,” Gordon said.
 “I compared myself to her a little bit with the flexibility, but we have a way of inspiring each other.
 It became a really special journey.”